Transfer Student Orientation

 There is a $103 required orientation fee which must be paid separately from tuition.
 This fee will be billed to your student account in January.
 Students will be asked to sign a waiver upon arrival acknowledging that the fee will be billed to their student account.
 Please do not send this fee in advance.

 We cannot provide accommodations during your orientation program.
 If you need overnight accommodations before or after your orientation program, you will need to make your own arrangements at an area hotel.

 Students who have residence hall contracts may move into their assigned residence hall between 1:00 p.m. and 8:00 p.m. on Sunday, January 5.
 If you are attending the January orientation program, be sure to move in on Sunday so that you do not miss any of the orientation on Monday.
 Please Note: Meal service in the residence halls will not begin until Monday morning, January 6.

 Please note: if you are staying in a hotel prior to orientation, we recommend that you leave your luggage at the hotel until you are able to move into your residence hall.
 We cannot accommodate luggage at orientation.

 Participants with Disabilities

-ONSP will coordinate any arrangements you may need while on campus for orientation.
-Services provided include special testing and testing assistance, transportation, and tours around campus.
-Mark the appropriate box when registering for orientation, and a member of our staff will contact you prior to your program to discuss your needs.
+ONSP will coordinate any arrangements you may need while on campus for orientation, such as extended time testing and testing assistance, wheelchair assistance, etc. Mark the appropriate box when registering for orientation, and a member of our staff will contact you prior to your program to discuss your needs.
 You should also contact the Office of Services for Students with Disabilities, to make plans and arrangements for your school-year needs.

 Preparing for Winter Orientation